 An open, invasive aortic valve replacement is a surgery to replace a poorly working

-circumstances, your valve can stop working well.
-Your surgeon will use
+Under certain circumstances, your valve can stop working well.
+Your surgeon may use

 an artificial valve to replace your poorly working valve.
-This will ensure that your blood
+This will ensure that blood

 can exit the heart and flow out to the body normally.
-The surgery is called "open" because
+The surgery is called "open"

 Why might I need an open aortic valve replacement?